< Terug naar resultaten

 • 16

-Depending on flight times there may be the opportunity to embark on an optional short visit to Ambohimanga, the fortified village and its Royal Palace.
-Ambohimanga, otherwise known as Blue Hills, was for a long time forbidden to Europeans.
-The kings and queens returned here for rest and relaxation on top the forested slopes of this hill-top village.
+Depending on flight times there may be the opportunity to embark on an optional short visit to Ambohimanga, the fortified village and its royal palace.
+Ambohimanga, otherwise known as Blue Hills, was once forbidden to Europeans; the local kings and queens returning to this hilltop village to rest and relax.
 From here began the line of kings and queens who united Madagascar into one country.
-Ambohimanga still remains of spiritual significance for the Malagasy people with ceremonies and rituals still taking place.
+Ambohimanga remains of spiritual significance for the Malagasy people with ceremonies and rituals still taking place here.

 Naar boven